contigen/aware/README.md

 ## Features

+- Input handling for text and images with drag-and-drop, click-to-upload, copy-and-paste via the Clipboard API.
 - Text & image analysis capabilities for both quick and in-depth analysis interfaces using Gemini AI via the Vercel AI SDK.
-- Speech-to-text in the indepth-analysis chat UI to improve UX & accessibility
+- Speech-to-text in the indepth-analysis chat UI to improve UX & accessibility.
-- Text-to-speech to read analysis results
+- Text-to-speech to read analysis results.
 - Print analysis result using the `react-to-print` library.

 ## What I learned